top of page

 Monster Voice

-For a standards based lesson, Monster Voice is a favorite.
-This lesson teaches students how to use diction, imagery, and syntax to create voice.
+For a standards-based lesson, Monster Voice is a favorite.
+This creative writing lesson teaches students how to use diction, imagery, and syntax to create voice.
 It’s a great writing assignment to get students thinking about the choices they make when writing.
 It also has a fun, creative task that requires students to create a monster.

 Two pages of the scary story editing activity are laid out on a desk.
 On top of the pages, there is a Halloween pencil, eyeball eraser, and plastic spider.

-If your students struggle to elaborate and use figurative language, Descriptive Writing: Scary Story Edition is the perfect Halloween lesson.
+If your students struggle to elaborate and use figurative language, Descriptive Writing: Scary Story Edition is the perfect Halloween revision lesson.
 This lesson teaches students to ditch the cliches, use sensory detail, and show rather than tell.
-Students first walk through the revision process with a prewritten story to transform.
-Then they get a chance to show off what they learned.
+Students first walk through the revision process with a prewritten story to transform into an eerie masterpiece.
+Then they get a chance to show off what they learned with an original spooky tale.

 Scary Story Units